-Symptoms of UTI depend upon what part of the urinary tract is infected.
+Symptoms of a UTI depend on what part of the urinary tract is infected.

-Lower UTIs are infections of the urethra and bladder.
-Their symptoms include:
+Lower tract UTIs affect the urethra and bladder.
+Symptoms of a lower tract UTI include:

 - burning with urination

-- increased frequency of urination with scant amounts of urine being passed
+- increased frequency of urination without passing much urine

 - bloody urine